YOUR DATA

 Are you looking to correct some personal information associated with your account—like your name, address, email, or phone number?
 Most changes are easy to make by logging in to your T-Mobile account with the app on your phone or desktop.
 Just go to your profile and select the type of correction you want to make.

-How to submit a request online
+How to submit a personal data request if you’re a T-Mobile MONEY customer

 After you submit a request

-Once we’ve confirmed your email address, you’ll receive login information for your Secure Online Portal where you can view the progress of your request.
+Once we’ve confirmed your email address, you’ll receive login information for your Secure Online Portal where you can check the status of your request.
 You’ll be notified of updates in your Secure Online Portal via email.
-We’ll fulfill your request and get back to you as soon as possible.
+If we’re unable to correct or delete your data, we’ll provide an explanation.

 Unless prohibited by the law in your jurisdiction, any ID scans used by our service provider to verify your identity will be deleted within 30 days.
 Our verification service provider is subject to strict privacy and security terms and may only use this information for the purpose of verifying your identity.

-• If you have or had multiple T-Mobile products using different email addresses, or had more than one phone number, you’ll need to submit a separate request for each combination of personal emails and/or phone numbers you’ve used as a customer.
+If you have or had multiple T-Mobile products using different email addresses, or had more than one phone number, you’ll need to submit a separate request for each combination of personal emails and/or phone numbers you’ve used as a customer.

 For more information, read our T-Mobile Privacy Notice.

-What data we collect
+What personal data do we collect?

 When your phone line or device is associated with your employer’s business account, we have limited information about you as an individual.
 Because phones and devices change hands so frequently within an organization, we often don’t even keep a record of the employee’s name associated with the line.
 In our systems, data about how you use your company phone line or device is not linked to you or any other individual—instead, it’s linked to the business or government customer who pays the bill on the account.